kinmeng/Movie-App-NUS-ISS-Project/README.md

 SQL Server Management Studio

 Project setup
-1. Create a new database in SSMS of your preferredName
+1. Create a new database in SSMS of your preferred database name
 2. Setup your appsettings.json with the appropriate credentials - connectionStrings and API Key dotnet tool install --global dotnet-ef dotnet ef migrations add InitialCreate